balantaim/spring-computerstore/README.md

 ## Description

-`Computer Store` is a cutting-edge e-commerce platform built using Java Spring framework, hosted on the reliable AWS (Amazon Web Services) cloud platform and integrated with Stripe payments.
+<b>Computer Store</b> is a cutting-edge e-commerce platform built using Java Spring framework, hosted on the reliable AWS (Amazon Web Services) cloud platform and integrated with Stripe payments.
 Designed to cater to tech-savvy consumers, this demo project showcases a seamless online shopping experience for computer hardware and accessories enthusiasts.

 ## Software Stack